InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>LastUpdated</td>
       <td>36 bits</td>
       <td>
-        Epoch time format when TC String was last updated (Must be updated any time a value is changed)
+        Epoch time format when TC String was last updated (must be updated any time a value is changed)
       </td>
     </tr>
     <tr>